 I imprinted the wordless images in my brain as I scanned through the pages one last time.
 I tried to imagine how the protagonist felt when he left his family to work in a strange, faraway land.
-The scene when he arrives in a ship on the new world blew me away!
+The scene when he arrives on a ship in the new world blew me away!

 My arrival wasn’t as extraordinary as the story, but seeing Jeremie’s grinning face at the airport was enough to put that warmth back in me.

 The arrival.
 Home at last.

 One of the things that amused me about this city is that people love to interact with strangers.
 On my first week, I was sitting in the lobby of our apartment, when a stranger passed by the full-length glass windows and waved his hand.
 Then, there was the time I was standing on the sidewalk when an old couple walking towards me paused to smile and say hi.
 Back home, the only strangers who said hi to you in the streets were half-naked cat-callers who had nothing better to do with their lives.

 In shops, I wondered whether they were asking a rhetorical question when they said, How are you?
-My response is always a single syllable: Good.
+My response is always the same: Good.